 Without latrines, menstruation was also an issue.
 Girls would stay away from school every month, and after giving birth, it was arduous for women to deal with the bleeding.
 “After delivery, women used so much energy digging holes to bury the rags they would have a lot of pain,” says Alice’s daughter-in-law, Millicent Achieng Onyango.
 “Now we throw the rags away and continue with life.”

-in the form of snakes or lions, as well as predatory men.
-(Last year, in India, for example, two teenage girls were allegedly gang-raped and hanged from a tree after they walked into a field at night because they didn’t have a toilet at home.)
+For women — who have to walk into secluded areas to relieve themselves, often under the cover of darkness — danger can lurk in the form of snakes or lions, as well as predatory men.
+Last year in India, for example, two teenage girls were allegedly gang-raped and hanged from a tree after they walked into a field at night because they didn’t have a toilet at home.

 It’s no surprise that it’s the women pushing for change, but it’s the men – the traditional heads of the households – who have to be convinced.

 In Luala Kaor village, mother of four Caroline Auma does not yet have a latrine.
 There is a striking difference – in pride and cleanliness – between Nduru and this non-ODF village.
 Outside Caroline’s mud hut, the yard is littered with plastic bags, old clothes and broken plates.
 Last month, her 14-month-old baby had diarrhoea for three weeks and almost died.
 “Women know that the latrine is important,” says Caroline, 28, who walks for two hours every day to fetch water, “but the husband has to decide.”

 It was only recently that her husband came around.
 He was struck with diarrhoea himself – and finally decided to start construction.